-- 169. On August 22, 2016, GRU operatives transmitted several gigabytes of data stolen from another Democratic party target to a Republican party strategist in Florida.
+- 177. On August 22, 2016, GRU operatives transmitted several gigabytes of data stolen from another Democratic party target to a Republican party strategist in Florida.
 The data included voter turnout analyses for Florida and other states.
-143 - 170.
+160 - 178.
 Between September 7 and September 8, 2016, the GOP strategist exchanged private messages with GRU operatives posing as Guccifer 2.0 in which he explained the substantial value of the stolen data he had received from them.
+161

-144 - 171.
-On September 9, 2016, GRU operatives posing as Guccifer 2.0 contacted Stone to ask him for his reaction to the "turnout model for the Democrats' entire presidential campaign."
+179. On September 9, 2016, GRU operatives posing as Guccifer 2.0 contacted Stone, writing him "please tell me if I can help u anyhow[,]" and adding "it would be a great pleasure to me."
+The operatives then asked Stone for his reaction to the "turnout model for the Democrats' entire presidential campaign."
 Stone replied, "[p]retty standard."
+162

-O. Russia Launches Another Attack On DNC Servers Housing Sensitive And Valuable Trade Secrets analytics.
+O. Russia Launches Another Attack On DNC Servers Housing Sensitive And Valuable Trade Secrets

+- 180. On September 20, 2016, CrowdStrike's monitoring service discovered that unauthorized users-later discovered to be GRU officers-had accessed the DNC's cloud-computing service.
+The cloud-computing service housed test applications related to the DNC's analytics.
 The DNC's analytics are its most important, valuable, and highly confidential tools.
 While the DNC did not detect unauthorized access to its voter file, access to these test applications could have provided the GRU with the ability to see how the DNC was evaluating and processing data critical to its principal goal of winning elections.
 Forensic analysis showed that the unauthorized users had stolen the contents of these virtual servers by making exact duplicates ("snapshots") of them and moving those snapshots to other accounts they owned on the same service.
 The GRU stole multiple snapshots of these virtual servers between September 5, 2016 and September 22, 2016.
-The U.S. government later concluded that this cyberattack had been executed by the GRU as part of its broader campaign to damage to the Democratic party.

-172. On September 20, 2016, CrowdStrike's monitoring service discovered that unauthorized users-later discovered to be GRU officers-had accessed the DNC's cloud-computing service.
-The cloud-computing service housed test applications related to the DNC's

-173. In 2016, the DNC used Amazon Web Services ("AWS"), an Amazon-owned company that provides cloud computing space for businesses, as its "data warehouse" for storing and analyzing almost all of its data.

-174. To store and analyze the data, the DNC used a software program called Vertica, which was run on the AWS servers.
+The U.S. government later concluded that this cyberattack had been executed by the GRU as part of its broader campaign to damage to the Democratic party. - 181.
+In 2016, the DNC used Amazon Web Services ("AWS"), an Amazon-owned company that provides cloud computing space for businesses, as its "data warehouse" for storing and analyzing almost all of its data. - 182.
+To store and analyze the data, the DNC used a software program called Vertica, which was run on the AWS servers.
 Vertica is a Hewlett Packard program, which the DNC licensed.
 The data stored on Vertica included voter contact information, such as the names, addresses, phone numbers, and email addresses of voters, and notes from the DNC's prior contacts with these voters.
 The DNC also stored "digital information" on AWS servers.
 "Digital information" included data about the DNC's online engagement, such as DNC email lists, the number of times internet users click on DNC advertisements (or "click rates"), and the number of times internet users click on links embedded in DNC emails (or "engagement rates").
 The DNC also used AWS to store volunteer information-such as the list of people who have signed up for DNC-sponsored events and the number of people who attended those events.